|Events during March

 constellation to the next.

-Saturn rises in the eastern sky during early evening, moving
+Saturn can be seen rising in the eastern sky in mid-evening, moving

 Saturn moves more slowly than Jupiter and can remain in the same constellation for several years.
 The brightness of the planet depends on the

 aspect of its rings, as well as its distance from Earth and the Sun.

 The planet crossed the equator into the northern hemisphere in 1996 where it remained until 2010 with the southern side of the ring system

 facing Earth.
 Because of its distance, its brightness varies little between opposition and conjunction but is affected by the huge ring system.
 Seen edge on the